awsdocs/amazon-elasticache-docs/doc_source/redis/backups-restoring.md

 **Important**
 You cannot restore from a backup created using a Redis \(cluster mode enabled\) cluster to a Redis \(cluster mode disabled\) cluster\.
 Redis \(cluster mode enabled\) clusters do not support multiple databases\.
-Therefore, when restoring to a Redis \(cluster mode enabled\) your restore will fail if the RDB file references more than one database\.
+Therefore, when restoring to a Redis \(cluster mode enabled\) your restore fails if the \.rdb file references more than one database\.

-Whether you make any changes when restoring a cluster from a backup or not is governed by the choices you make in the **Restore Cluster** dialog box when using the ElastiCache console, or parameter values when using the AWS CLI or ElastiCache API to restore\.
+Whether you make any changes when restoring a cluster from a backup is governed by choices that you make\.
+You make these choices in the **Restore Cluster** dialog box when using the ElastiCache console to restore\.
+You make these choices by setting parameter values when using the AWS CLI or ElastiCache API to restore\.

 During the restore operation, ElastiCache creates the new cluster, and then populates it with data from the backup file\.
 When this process is complete, the Redis cluster is warmed up and ready to accept requests\.